Dave McGinnis

-David McGinnis (born August 7, 1951) is a former National Football League (NFL) coach and college player who is the color commentator for the Tennessee Titans Radio Network.
-He was assistant head coach of the St. Louis/Los Angeles Rams from 2012 to 2016 and head coach of the Arizona Cardinals from 2000 to 2003.
+David McGinnis (August 7, 1951 – April 13, 2026) was an American professional football coach in the National Football League (NFL).
+He was the head coach of the Arizona Cardinals from 2000 to 2003 and assistant head coach of the St. Louis/Los Angeles Rams from 2012 to 2016.

+McGinnis played college football for the TCU Horned Frogs.
+He began coaching at the collegiate level before moving to the NFL.
+After his coaching career, he was the color commentator for the Tennessee Titans Radio Network.

 Biography

 McGinnis graduated from Snyder High School in Snyder, Texas.
-He was a three-year starter as a defensive back at Texas Christian University, where he graduated in 1973 with a degree in business management.
+He was a three-year starter as a defensive back for the Horned Frogs at Texas Christian University, where he graduated in 1973 with a degree in business management.
 McGinnis spent 13 years coaching in college football, at Texas Christian University (1973–74, '82), Missouri (1975–77), Indiana State (1978, 1980–81) and Kansas State (1983–85).

-From 1986 to 1995, McGinnis was the linebackers coach for the Chicago Bears and defensive coordinator for the Arizona Cardinals from 1996 to 2000.
+From 1986 to 1995, McGinnis was the linebackers coach for the Chicago Bears, the defensive coordinator for the Arizona Cardinals from 1996 to 2000, and head coach of the Arizona Cardinals from 2000 to 2003.

-McGinnis was the assistant head coach/linebackers coach for the Tennessee Titans in 2004.
+He was the assistant head coach/linebackers coach for the Tennessee Titans in 2004.

-In 2017, he replaced Frank Wycheck as the color analyst on the Tennessee Titans Radio Network.
-"Coach Mac," as he is often called, displays a knowledge and passion for the game of football during Sunday broadcasts and other media appearances throughout the year in his role with Titans Radio.
+In 2017, McGinnis replaced Frank Wycheck as the color analyst on the Tennessee Titans Radio Network.

+McGinnis died on April 13, 2026, at the age of 74 in Nashville.

 Chicago Bears controversy

-In 1999, while McGinnis was coaching for the Cardinals, he interviewed for the head coach position with the Chicago Bears.
-On Thursday, January 22, Bears team president Michael McCaskey prematurely organized a news conference to announce McGinnis as the 12th head coach of the Bears.
-The news came as a surprise to McGinnis, who had not reached terms on a contract.
-The Bears postponed the news conference and Bears chairman Ed McCaskey issued an apology to McGinnis.
-Upset that the news had reached his family and friends, Cardinals team owner Bill Bidwill and head coach Vince Tobin, McGinnis declined the position and removed his name from consideration.
+In January 1999, while still on the Cardinals coaching staff, McGinnis interviewed for the head coach position with the Chicago Bears.
+Team president Michael McCaskey then prematurely organized a news conference in order to announce McGinnis as their new coach, which caught McGinnis by surprise as he had not agreed to a contract.
+The Bears postponed the conference with chairman Ed McCaskey issuing an apology to McGinnis.
+Upset that the news had reached his family and friends, plus Cardinals owner Bill Bidwill and head coach Vince Tobin, McGinnis declined the position and removed his name from consideration.